Duration

 30 November

-Puerto Rico: San Juan
+Peru: San Juan

 1 December

-U.S. Virgin Islands: Charlotte Amalie (St Thomas)
+U.S. Virgin Islands: St Thomas

 The busiest and most developed of the Virgin Islands, St. Thomas is nevertheless blessed with typically Caribbean good looks.
 The main town, Charlotte Amalie, is situated on a perfect natural harbour, and in its colonial heyday its warehouses were filled with indigo, tobacco and cotton.